SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 1. Click on the 'Connector' arrow of the 'Get Support Case Details' request reply shape and start dragging it down.
 <br>![](../ex4/images/image-35.png)

-1. Drag it all way down to connect with the SSCV2 reciever box.
+1. Drag it all the way down to connect with the SSCV2 receiver box.
 Release the cursor once the ends are joined.
-A dialog will pop out listing out all the different Adapter types.
+A dialog will pop out listing all the different Adapter types.
 <br>![](../ex4/images/image-36.png)

 1. Select 'HTTP' from the Adapter list.